 Caring for you in a clean environment

 Infection prevention and control is the responsibility of every member of our staff, especially those treating and facing patients.
-We are committed to providing a clean and hygienic environment to treat you in.
+We are committed to providing a clean and hygienic environment in which to treat you.

 Finding hospital beds